jerdog/auth0-blog/_posts/2018-09-02-developing-and-securing-modernapps-with-react-graphql-and-auth0.markdown

 export default withRouter(App);
 ```

 If the requested route is `/callback`, the app does nothing.
 This is the correct behavior because, when users are requesting for the `/callback` route, they do so because they are getting redirected by Auth0 after the authentication process.
-In this case, you can leave the Callback component handle the process.
+In this case, you can leave the Callback component to handle the process.

 If the requested route is anything else, the app wants to try a `silentAuth`.
 Then, if no error occurs, the app calls `forceUpdate` so the user can see its name and that they are signed in.